Nten0/natural-numbers-interpretation-API/README.md

 <br>

 ### How-to
-Since the application does not have any front end implementation, in order to use the functionality there is an endpoint at **http://localhost:8080/natural-numbers-interpretation/validate/number/**
+Since the application does not have any front end implementation, in order to use the functionality, an endpoint has been exposed at <http://localhost:8080/natural-numbers-interpretation/validate/number/put your number here>

 You can either use a browser or any  API client (like [Postman](https://www.postman.com/))